-$(Emissions){ij} = Q_i \times EC_i \times EF{ij} / 1000000$
+$$(Emissions){ij} = Q_i \times EC_i \times EF{ij} / 1000$$

-- E{ij} the emissions of gas type (j) in Gigagrams (Gg), being carbon dioxide, methane or nitrous oxide, released from the combustion of fuel type (i) - Q_i is the quantity of fuel type in tonnes (i) - EC_i is the calorific value of the type of fuel (conversion factor) in Terajoule/tonne.
+E{ij} the emissions of gas type (j) in tonnes, being carbon dioxide, methane or nitrous oxide, released from the combustion of fuel type (i)

+Q_i is the quantity of fuel type in tonnes or litres for liquids or cubic metres for gases (except LPG)9(i)

+EC_i is the calorific value of the type of fuel (conversion factor) in Terajoule/tonne.
 Net calorific values should be used and are given in Annexure D

-- EF{ij} is the emission factor for each gas type (j) released during the year measured in mass units (kg) per Terajoule (TJ) of fuel type (i) (Annexure A) - A factor of 1000000 (to convert from kilograms to Gigagrams of greenhouse gas)
+EF{ij} is the emission factor for each gas type (j) released during the year measured in mass units (kg) per Terajoule (TJ) of fuel type (i) (Annexure A)

+A factor of 1000 (to convert from kilograms to tonnes of greenhouse gas)

-While small oxidation variations may be known for different types of fuel, a general oxidation factor of 1 is assumed.
+While small oxidation variations may be known for different types of fuel, a general oxidation factor of 1 is assumed for all combustion activities.